-1. Contact the Office of Career + Alumni Services to request course enrollment up to two weeks before Complete Renew Registration form and submit it to The Office of Career + Alumni Services.
-The Office of Career + Alumni Services will confirm availability in the requested course with the

-Office of the Registrar.

-4. Alumnus will then be notified if the Renew course was approved or declined.
+- 1. Contact the Office of Career + Alumni Services to request course enrollment up to two weeks before the term start date. - 2.
+Complete Renew Registration form and submit it to The Office of Career + Alumni Services. - 3.
+The Office of Career + Alumni Services will confirm availability in the requested course with the Office of the Registrar. - 4.
+Alumnus will then be notified if the Renew course was approved or declined.

-The Departments of Financial Aid + Student Accounts
+The Department of Financial Aid + Student Accounts